 Ryan S. Nichols is in the Broker-Dealer Litigation Practice Group of Shumaker, Loop & Kendrick, LLP.
-Ryan focuses his practice on broker-dealer litigation and arbitration.
-He is a member of a team of Shumaker, Loop & Kendrick, LLP attorneys who represent large financial institutions and high net-worth individuals in securities litigation and violations of contractual covenants.
-His practice also focuses on employment law, restrictive covenants, trade secrets, commercial litigation, and arbitration before the Financial Industry Regulatory Authority (FINRA).
+Ryan is a member of a team of Shumaker, Loop & Kendrick, LLP attorneys who represent large financial institutions and high net-worth individuals in securities litigation and violations of contractual covenants.
+His practice also focuses on broker-dealer recruitment, wrongful termination and Form U-5 issues, “raiding” litigation, employment law, restrictive covenants, trade secrets, commercial litigation, and arbitration before the Financial Industry Regulatory Authority (FINRA).
 Ryan regularly practices before state and federal courts, as well as state and federal regulators and self-regulatory agencies.

 While in law school, Ryan was a member of the Stetson Law Review.
 Ryan also received the Victor O. Wehle Trial Advocacy Award and the William F. Blews Pro Bono Service Award.

 In addition to his legal experience, Ryan also served as a Captain in the United States Marine Corps.
-Before pursuing law, he served as the Country Plans Officer for Eritrea, Ethiopia and Sudan, Combined Joint Task Force Horn of Africa, 2006-2007.
+Before pursuing law, he served as the Country Plans Officer for Eritrea, Ethiopia and Sudan for the Combined Joint Task Force Horn of Africa from 2006-2007.
 Ryan received the Joint Service Commendation Medal (2007), Navy and Marine Corps Commendation Medal (2007), Global War on Terrorism Expeditionary Medal (2007), and the Navy and Marine Corps Achievement Medal (2004).